 - Choose a platform

-- Promote your makeup
+- Ship your makeup

 When it comes to choosing a platform, it’s pretty much a decision between ecommerce website builders and online marketplaces.
 Depending on which method you choose, we recommend Shopify and Etsy, respectively.
-And you can’t go wrong with Shopify’s Oberlo app if you decide to go for dropshipping.
+And you can’t go wrong with Shopify’s DSers app if you decide to go for dropshipping.

 Regardless of the platform you choose, it’s a great experience to sell something you’re passionate about – and the beauty market couldn’t be a better place to start.
 Good luck, and keep us posted in the comments!